 Beyond these dreams players can also explore her apartment although there are few things to interact with here outside of the TV and a dream diary that also serves as your save point.
-Returning to the apartment also serves as your safe zone with players able to pinch their cheek during any dream in order to wake up, this mechanic also ensures that the game does not have a game over screen with failure in levels generally waking the player or forcing them to wake themselves up (by getting stuck in a room with no escape for example.
+Returning to the apartment also serves as your safe zone with players able to pinch their cheek during any dream in order to wake up, this mechanic also ensures that the game does not have a game over screen with failure in levels generally waking the player or forcing them to wake themselves up by getting stuck in a room with no escape for example.
 Mechanically these development decisions provide a great flow to your adventure with it feeling like a continuous story where similar titles suffer from stop start gameplay when you fail.

 Review Platform: PC